Max Biaggi: 500cc World Championship

-Biaggi made an impressive start in his 500cc debut, qualifying on pole, setting the fastest lap and winning his first race in the 1998 Japanese motorcycle Grand Prix at Suzuka, riding for the Kanemoto Honda team.
-He was also victorious at the Czech Republic Grand Prix, where he almost crashed when he accidentally did a 90° wheelie, and finished the season in second place behind Mick Doohan.
-Biaggi then joined Yamaha to battle against the dominant Hondas.
-He finished fourth in 1999, third in 2000, and second in 2001.
+Biaggi made an impressive start in his 500cc debut, qualifying on pole, setting the fastest lap and winning his first race in the 1998 Japanese motorcycle Grand Prix at Suzuka, riding for the private Kanemoto Honda team.
+He was also victorious at the Czech Republic Grand Prix, where he almost crashed when he did a 90° wheelie.
+With three races remaining in the season, Biaggi was leading the championship when he crossed the finish line first at the 1998 Catalan motorcycle Grand Prix.
+During the race, he was controversially given a stop-and-go penalty for an alleged yellow-flag infringement, which he did not serve, disputing the decision.
+Race control subsequently displayed the black flag, and Biaggi was disqualified despite finishing first.